German students accomplish consulting projects for US Army in Wiesbaden

 |0

-This work, German students accomplish consulting projects for US Army in Wiesbaden [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, German students accomplish consulting projects for US Army in Wiesbaden, by Lena Stange, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT